Stimulus Payment One, 2020 Tax Return

 Married couples will also receive $500 per child under age 17.

-Head of household will receive $500 per child under age 17.
+Head of household should have received $500 per child under age 17.

 Calculate your stimulus payment amounts: start with stimulus one.